-Having grown up working class, understanding the value of a dollar and seeing the world of finance throughout his career, he realized that he wanted to help even the playing field for Coloradans.
-That’s why after leaving investment banking and trading he threw his hat in the ring to represent District One on the Fort Collins City Council to protect neighborhoods and community, but he did not stop there.
-While on council Bob has worked collaboratively with State Legislature to protect public health and safety and has served on the Colorado Municipal League (CML) Policy Committee, Council for Race, Equity and Leadership (REAL) (National League of Cities),Election Code Committee, Legislative Review Committee, Library Trustee Selection Committee, North Front Range Metropolitan Planning Council alternate (regional board) and is the Chair of the Poudre Heritage Alliance which over sees the Cache la Poudre National Heritage Area.
+Having grown up working class, understanding the value of a dollar, and seeing the world of finance throughout his career, he realized that he wanted to help even the playing field for Coloradans.
+After leaving investment banking and trading, he threw his hat in the ring to represent District One on the Fort Collins City Council to protect neighborhoods and community, but he did not stop there.
+He was elected Larimer County Assessor in 2018.
+He has retooled an outdated office into a modernized office better able to serve the people achieving fewer appeals than Larimer County has seen in over a decade.

 Along the way, Bob met the love of his life while living in Fort Collins.
 He is a stepfather to 4 fabulous kids aged 12-24.
 Bob and Kelly love supporting each other in their careers and public service; Bob especially enjoys helping her as she achieves her dreams as a small business owner in Northern Colorado.
 They both enjoy being parents of a Lesher Viking, FCHS Lambkin, and two CSU Rams!